alestrunda/tab-terminator/README.md

 ## How to install it?

-Close this repo.
-In Chrome navigate to the extenstions page `chrome://extensions/` and click button `Load unpacked` and select this folder.
+Clone this repo.
+In Chrome navigate to the extenstions page `chrome://extensions/` and click button `Load unpacked` (make sure you have *Developer mode* on otherwise the button will be hidden) and select this folder.